carefree0910/carefree-learn-doc/docs/user-guides/distributed.md

 import cflearn
 from cfdata.tabular import TabularDataset

-# It is necessary to wrap codes under '__main__' on WINDOWS platform when running distributed codes
 if __name__ == '__main__':
     x, y = TabularDataset.iris().xy
     # Notice that 3 fcnn were trained simultaneously with this line of code